manvel-khnkoyan/jpv/README.md

 ```

-##### Constructor
+#### Constructor

 This type is especially created to validating Arrays.
-When constructors of object and pattern aren't primitive types no not an objects, is compared their constructors.
+When constructors of object and pattern aren't primitive types or not objects, is compared their constructors.

 ```javascript
     var json = {